NIH Wellness Events & Fitness Centers

 National Heart Lung and Blood Institute

-Ways to enhance Children's Activity and Nutrition
+We Can!
+Program to enhance Children's Activity and Nutrition.

 The “Take the Stairs” campaign is the NIH response to the U.S. Surgeon General’s 2015 “Call to Action to Promote Walking and Walkable Communities,” with worksites as a key sector for

+implementation.
 In support of the project U.S. Surgeon General Dr. Jerome Adams came to visit NIH.